Ali-Mikael/Pen-testing/h4-cert.md

 ```
 This is a `Stored XSS attack`, as the malicious script is now stored in the websites database.
 When users visit the webpage where the **contaminated database record** is loaded -> the script is run, effectively stealing their cookie.
 This is active exfiltration, as the script grabs the cookie and physically sends it to an attackers server.

-Depending on the extracted cookie, and attacker might be able to
+Depending on the extracted cookie an attacker might be able to
 - Hijack the session (import the cookie into their own browser and send requests with it, impersonating the victim user)
 - Access sensitive data